Business

 When OpenClaw Is Still the Right Choice

-After evaluating eight alternatives, here is the honest assessment: for the specific use case of deploying an always-on AI agent that communicates through messaging channels, uses tools, browses the web, manages files, and integrates into your daily operations, OpenClaw is still the most capable option in 2026.
+After evaluating ten alternatives, here is the honest assessment: for the specific use case of deploying an always-on AI agent that communicates through messaging channels, uses tools, browses the web, manages files, and integrates into your daily operations, OpenClaw is still the most capable option in 2026.

 Here is why: